PennyLane: Automatic differentiation of hybrid quantum-classical computations

 Note that we could alternatively create the \verb+QNode+ by hand, without the use of the decorator: \begin{code}

-\end{code} Finally, the free variables of this computation are automatically optimized through repeated calls to the \verb+step+ method of the provided optimizer.
+\end{code} Finally, the free variables of this computation are automatically optimized through repeated calls to the \verb+step+ or \verb+step_and_cost+ method of the provided optimizer.

 In order for a quantum node to work properly within PennyLane, the function declaring the quantum circuit must adhere to a few rules.
-It can only contain quantum gates (no classical processing within the circuit), and must return expectation values of one or more observables on separate wires.
-In the latter case, the expectation values should be returned together as a tuple.
+It must contain quantum operations to be applied on the device (such operations may depend on classical inputs passed to the quantum function), and must return measurement statistics (including expectation values, variances, and probabilities), of one or more observables on separate wires.
+In the latter case, the measurement statistics should be returned together as a tuple.

-\begin{code} \pythonfile{code/multi_exp.py} \end{code} As long as at least one expectation value is returned, not every wire needs to be measured.
-In addition to expectation values, PennyLane also supports returning variances (\texttt{qml.var()}) and samples (\texttt{qml.sample()}), although the latter is not differentiable.
-Tensor observables may also be specified using the \texttt{@} notation, for example \texttt{qml.expval(qml.PauliZ(0) @ qml.PauliY(2))}.
-Note that since PennyLane treats hardware and simulators on the same footing, the user does not have access to the quantum state itself.\\
+\begin{code} \pythonfile{code/multi_exp.py} \end{code} As long as at least one measurement value is returned, not every wire needs to be measured.
+In addition to expectation values, PennyLane also supports returning variances (\texttt{qml.var()}), probabilities (\texttt{qml.probs()}), and samples (\texttt{qml.sample()}), although the latter is not differentiable.
+Simulator devices may also support returning states (\texttt{qml.state()}, \texttt{qml.density\_matrix()}), which support differentiation on backpropagation-capable devices.
+Tensor products of observables may also be specified using the \texttt{@} notation, for example \texttt{qml.expval(qml.PauliZ(0) @ qml.PauliY(2))}.
+Finally, Hamiltonians representing linear combinations of operators can be specified via the notation: \begin{code}